 Chicken and biscuits are a southern US stable actually it is not that hard to make.
 The secret to this recipe is to do the prepartion the night before.
-The chicken can be trimmed and the biscuits can be in the freezer ready to be used and the dry ingredients can all be measured
+The chicken can be trimmed, the biscuits can be in the freezer ready to be used and the dry ingredients can all be measured

 Strangely this recipe goes against the classic buttermilk marinade in favour of a “cure”.
 The salt, sugar and baking soda mix tenderise the meat over night.
 Then for the dedging we go back to buttermilk and a double dip to get a super crispy batter.
 The batter has a slight indian influence from tumeric for colour and nigella seeds as a replacement for onion powder.
 Overall this tweak to the the expected famous 11 herbs and spices makes it lighter tasing and will have everyone asking for more.

 Time: 1 hour day before and 40 minutes on the day

 8 Chicken Thighs

 2 tablespoons of Salt (chicken)

-350 grams all-purpose flour, plus more for dusting (biscuits)
+350 grams Plain Flour, plus extra for dusting (biscuits)

 1 teaspoon Baking Powder (biscuits)